 Hiring and developing adults with a dedication to learner-centered teaching practices is key to Embark’s model.
 Rather than a “sage on the stage,” learner-centered educators adopt the role of content framer, skill coach, and inquiry advisor.
 This requires that they relinquish control and provide support to students as they lead this process.
 Read more about one Embark educator’s journey from conventional to learner-centered teaching.
 Starting from Scratch

-Adults staffing the businesses also have important roles and interact regularly with learners.
+Adults staffing the business also have important roles and interact regularly with learners.
 These shop leaders have a primary focus on what Embark calls “putting bumpers on the bowling alley” of the operations.
-This means they collaboratively craft experiences with educators where the actions and choices of young people have real-world consequences and impact, but within a framework that allows the businesses to sustain and profit.
+This means they collaboratively craft experiences with educators where the actions and choices of young people have real-world consequences and impact, but within a framework that allows the business to sustain and profit.

 As part of the learner-centered community, Embark offers opportunities for education professionals to gather, learn, and share in proximity to others through their Adult Learning Experiences (see Supports Offered).
 Embark’s offerings provide educators with the time, space, and resources to surface their brilliance and the support and inspiration to create learner-centered environments for youth in their own communities.